The King of the Snakes: Summary

 After the father returns home, he shows the grand presents to his daughters.
-The eldest sister begins to nurture a jealous heart and decides to visit her youngest.
+The eldest begins to nurture a jealous heart and decides to visit her sister.
 She goes and admires the whole palace.
 She convinces Almond Blossom to show her around the property.
 They reach an empty well.
-The eldest sister shoves her own sister down the well.
+The eldest sister shoves her in.

 After some time, the eldest sister still at the snake king's palace, a little bird flies out of the well and begins to sing a song with almost human-like qualities.
-The eldest sister, fearing that the bird will reveal the truth, snap the bird's neck and throws it outside the house.
-Some time later, a clump of bamboos grow up on the spot of the bird's remains.
-The eldest sister, sensing that the bamboos will also reveal the truth, gets an axe and chops them down.
+The eldest sister, fearing that the bird will reveal the truth, snap its neck and throws it outside the house.
+Some time later, a clump of bamboo grow up on the spot of the bird's remains.
+The eldest sister, sensing that the bamboo will also reveal the truth, gets an axe and chops them down.

-Some of the snake king's servants see the chopped down bamboos and take some of them to fashion a new chair.
+Some of the snake king's servants see the chopped down bamboo and take some of them to fashion a new chair.
 The Snake King finally returns home and asks about his wife.
-The eldest sister spins a story about seeing her by the well, then nothing else, and the servants also not knowing her whereabouts.
+The eldest sister says only that she saw her by the well, and the servants also do not know her whereabouts.
 Suddenly, the chair turns into Almond Blossom, who accuses her sister of trying to kill her.
 Enraged, the snake king orders the execution of his sister-in-law.